Shared config and credentials files - AWS SDKs and Tools

 aws.profile - JVM system property

-For SDKs that run on a JVM, you can set the aws.profile system property.
+For SDK for Kotlin on the JVM and the SDK for Java 2.x, you can set the aws.profile system property.
 When the SDK creates a service client, it uses the settings in the named profile unless the setting is overridden in code.
+The SDK for Java 1.x does not support this system property.

 Format of the config file